leoraclet/sfml-imgui-template/README.md

 > [!WARNING]
 >
-> This is template repo, so threre isn't releases for this one
+> This is template repo, so threre isn't releases for this one.

 ## 📜 License